NeoTech-Software/Android-Retainable-Tasks/DOCUMENTATION.md

 # Android-Retainable-Tasks Documentation
 When you are new to this library the advice is to read at least chapter *"1.
 Basic usage"*.
 Besides this documentation make sure to try out the sample app and check the source code.
-If something is not clear to you please don't keep it for yourself but create and issue instead.
+If something is not clear to you or if something is wrong within the documentation please don't keep it for yourself but instead create and issue or even a pull-request, thanks.

 ## Index